Arquisoft/viade_es1b/README.md

 # VIADE ES1B

-This repository contains a skeleton of the VIADE project.
+This repository contains the web application Viade ES1B.
+This app is based on the Solid architecture the React Framework and its function is to allow users to create and share routes with their friends.
+This app uses Solid POD's to store user's data.

 This project is an assignment for the [Software Architecture course](https://arquisoft.github.io/) following [these requirements](https://labra.solid.community/public/SoftwareArchitecture/AssignmentDescription/).